 The graphical user interface (GUI) consists of a main window, called the Project view, and specialized windows or views for different tasks.
 For details about each of the features, see Chapter 2, User Interface Overview of the Synopsys FPGA Synthesis Reference Manual.

 Synplify Pro Standard Interface

-FPGA Synthesis Design Flows
+CHAPTER 2 FPGA Synthesis Design Flows

-This describes the following tool flows:

-• Logic Synthesis Design Flow, on page 30
+This chapter describes the Logic Synthesis Design Flow, on page 28.

 Logic Synthesis Design Flow